-When Dr Camille Guillerey was a child, she loved the “Once upon a time . . . life” cartoons that pictured components of the immune system as cute characters fighting microbes to keep people healthy.
+When Dr Camille Guillerey was a child, she loved cartoons that pictured the immune system as characters killing microbes to keep people healthy.

 Camille has already contributed to research that demonstrates that ‘killer’ immune cells can slow the growth of blood cancers, and that the functioning of these cells can be stimulated by certain immunotherapy drugs.
 She is studying how to better educate these ‘killer’ cells through vaccination research, so they can recognise and eliminate cancer cells.

-“Grants such as Cure Cancer Australia’s are crucial if scientists are to find a cure”, Camille believes.
-“Indeed, it will be impossible”, she says, “if more early-career researchers aren’t able to develop as independent scientists and thereby aggregate the number of experts working in the field."
+“Indeed it will be impossible,” she says, “if more early-career researchers aren’t able to develop as independent scientists and thereby aggregate the number of experts working in the field.

 “Even if there’s a long way to go, fighting cancer is a team effort where everyone’s contribution matters.”